Ready for discharge?

 - Resources available differ, and there are different rules for accessing resources and different priorities in providing them.

-Complex problems require a multidisciplinary team that includes people from all relevant organisations.
-In practice, hospitals often delegate responsibility to a discharge coordinator whose role is mainly the organisation of a process.
 The problem arises within an extensive system, and the solution must involve all system parts.
-We will only solve it with a single team responsible for a patient’s transfer, working across all boundaries.
+We will only solve it using a single team responsible for a patient’s transfer, working across all boundaries.
 In other words, it is not sufficient for senior managers in each organisation to agree that organisations should collaborate.
-Success depends upon the team working with a patient working together within a single framework, not working as a series of bridges between different organisations that still have different rules and policies.
+Success depends upon the team working with a patient within a single framework, not working as a series of bridges between different organisations that still have various rules and policies.

-In summary, each organisation has characteristics that are often not compatible with features of other organisations also involved with the patient.
+In summary, each organisation has characteristics that are often not compatible with features of other organisations that are also involved with the patient.
 This difference in characteristics arises within large organisations, for example, between a rehabilitation service and an acute admission service within a single hospital and between organisations such as community health services and local Social Services.
 The real triumph is that the process works in the face of these barriers.

-Discharge – the way forward.
+Ready for discharge – the way forward.